evkx/evkx.github.io/content/models/yangwang/u9/U9/_index.md

 ## Battery, range, and charging

-The battery has a gross capacity of 120kWh and a net capacity of 106,8kWh, meaning you have a 13,2kWh buffer for protection.
-(11,0%).
+The battery has a gross capacity of 100kWh and a net capacity of 98kWh, meaning you have a 2kWh buffer for protection.
+(2,0%).
+The Lithium-Ion battery uses [LFP technology.](../../../../technology/battery/cellchemistry/#lithium-iron-phosphate-battery-lfp) This has some benefits and disadvantages from the typical NCA/NCM batteries.

 The [CLTC range](../../../../guides/understandingrange/cltc/) is 700 km ( miles).
-The consumption is 15.3kWh/100km for the CLTC standard test.
+The consumption is 14.0kWh/100km for the CLTC standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 200kW.
-A full charge from 0 - 100% would take 59 minutes, while a more common scenario of 10-80% would take 30 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 2% to 67%, resulting in an actual charge speed, including time loss, of 137kW.
-Each charge session would take 30 minutes and 22 seconds.
+A full charge from 0 - 100% would take 54 minutes, while a more common scenario of 10-80% would take 28 minutes.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 2% to 67%, resulting in an actual charge speed, including time loss, of 135kW.
+Each charge session would take 28 minutes and 17 seconds.

 ### Onboard charger

 For level 1 and level 2 AC charging, the  onboard charger supports up to 22 KW charging.
-As a result, you can charge the battery 0-100% from home in about 4 hours and 51 minutes.
+As a result, you can charge the battery 0-100% from home in about 4 hours and 27 minutes.

 ### Charge port